 Leaders in Innovative Medical Education for All Learners

-- Home of @WuidQ, our free open-access medical education (FOAMed) resource in infectious diseases, managed by Gerome Escota, MD, associate professor of medicine, and Ige George, MD, MSc, assistant professor of medicine and co-director of our ID Fellowship program.
+- Home of @WuidQ, our free open-access medical education (FOAMed) resource in infectious diseases, managed by the co-directors of the Infectious Diseases Fellowship Program, Gerome Escota, MD, associate professor of medicine, and Ige George, MD, MSc, assistant professor of medicine.

-- Home of “Comprehensive Review of Infectious Diseases” – one of the most popular books used for ID board review
+- Home of “Comprehensive Review of Infectious Diseases” – one of the most popular books used for Infectious Diseases (ID) board review

 - Home of the Washington University Manual (including Infectious Disease Subspecialty Consult)